shubham0794x/MovieDatabase_ReactHook/README.md

 > [Movie Trailers App](https://shubham0794x.github.io/MovieDatabase_ReactHook/)

-**the app will be able to search for movies via the OMDB API and render the results to the user.
-The reason for building the app is just so that we can get a better understanding of using hooks in an application, which helps in understanding the role some of the hooks we will use can play in your own real-world apps.
+**The app will be able to search for movies via the OMDB API and render the results to the user.
+The reason for building the app is just so that we can get a better understanding of using hooks in an application, which helps in understanding the role some of the hooks we will use can play in your own real-world apps. useState is a Hook that allows you to have state variables in functional components.
+You pass the initial state to this function and it returns a variable with the current state value (not necessarily the initial state) and another function to update this value.
 Some things are needed before we get into building the app:e**

 Node (≥ 6)
 A cool text Editor